ThomasFinnern/LangMan4DevProject/Documentation/J!4x/controlPanel/controlPanel.md

 Modules and plugins only have one sub project

 (2) Project texts
-Matches languages IDs defined in *.ini file against code occurences Displays lists:
+Matches translation IDs defined in *.ini file against code occurences Displays lists:
 * Matching:  IDs used in code and defined in *.ini
 * Not found:  IDs used in code and NOT defined in *.ini